julian-molina/Documentation/pages/suite/suite-step-0.md

 **3. Run the installer** and go through the process until Node JS is fully installed.

-{% include note.html content="Windows users may choose to install Node JS and run the system in the full version of the server too." %}

 ## Console/Terminal/Command Line

 You launch the software from your console/terminal/command line application.
-Also, processes started from within the system log their activity on the console/terminal/command line application used to fire up the system. **Windows Command Prompt is particularly bad.** If you are on Windows, it is recommended to install and use a decent application, such as <a href="https://cmder.net/" rel="nofollow" rel="noopener" target="_blank">Console Emulator Cmder<a/>.
-This will save you time and hassle.
+Also, processes started from within the system log their activity on the console used to fire up the system.
+Therefore, the console is a fundamental piece of software to operate the system.
+Windows Command Prompt is particularly bad as a console.
+If you are on Windows, it is recommended to install and use a decent application, such as <a href="https://cmder.net/" rel="nofollow" rel="noopener" target="_blank">Console Emulator Cmder<a/>.
+This will save you time and hassle, and make operation of the system more enjoyable.

 ## Are You Upgrading to a New Version of Superalgos?